bryn-morris/Smart-Park/README.md

 ## Installation

 This application was built using Node Package Manager and pipenv.
-As such, in order to install and run the necessary dependencies, use the following commands:
+As such, in order to install and run the necessary dependencies, use the following commands from the client directory:

         npm install && npm start